 You can also configure a multiple-active-circuit end system with its circuits to different LANs.
-Figure 2.3 shows an end system with circuits to two different Ethernet LANs.
+Figure 2.3, "Multicircuit End System with Circuits to Two Ethernet LANs" shows an end system with circuits to two different Ethernet LANs.
 This configuration is useful where reliability is critical such as in a network that supports banking applications, for example.
 This configuration also provides for increased data throughput, since circuits to two different LANs can carry double the number of packets.